knightsUCF/CarRacing/Log.md

-# ItemCollector.cs Easy to Extract
+# ItemController.cs Easy to Extract

 This gives us pick up ability of items, and also shows how this calls the sound system.
+We can probably just call this Item.cs